 - Add the salt, turmeric powder, cumin powder, coriander powder and garam masala.
 Stir in well.
 If you think it lacks in any chilli or salt, add more here.

-- Add cream, and stir it in and let it simmer for another 10 minutes.
+- Turn the heat to low and add cream.
+Stir it in and let it simmer for another 5 minutes.
 Cover the lid as this mixture splatters.

 All recipes and images are copyright and the intellectual property of ‘The Veggie Wifey’, and cannot be altered or redistributed for commercial or other purposes.